kennycason/kennycason/posts/2015-12-29-libgdx-minesweeper.markdown

 ---
-title: Minesweeper LibGDX
+title: Minesweeper - Java + LibGDX
 author: Kenny Cason
-tags: java, libgdx, game
+tags: libgdx, game development, java
 ---

 I previously wrote a Minesweeper game from scratch using Java's native libraries.
 While this was no great task I was curious how much easier it would be to implement using the LibGDX framework.
 In a very happy surprise it only took me about 1 hour to port all the code into my LibGDX project and get it running.
 That's even including some minor improvements!